Key Takeaways

 How do I check whether my resume matches a skills-based job description well?

 Use the TailorCV ATS score checker to see how well your resume demonstrates the specific skills and competencies the posting lists.
+You can also refer to how to match your resume for further guidance.

 Related Guides